ARION

 The wolf lifted her techwatch to her lips.
 “Arion, Dean and I are heading into the passage.
 Will you be able to track us in there?”

 “Only somewhat,” came the reply.
 “I am receiving the signal for the marker beacon, but it is reflected from rock up through the mountain rift; I am unable to get a specific fix on its location.
-The same may be true for your techwatches once you get inside, so please report in periodically so I can attempt to triangulate your movements.”
+The same may be true for your techwatches once you get inside, and it will ping you if you lose the connection.
+You may need to backtrack as necessary to report in so I can attempt to triangulate your movements.”

 “Acknowledged,” she said.
 The wolf nodded to her companion and took the lead.
 Small pebbles across the path crunched beneath their feet, but once they were beneath the edge of stone above, the ground smoothed out to a thin layer of fine sand.
 The upper elevations of the rift varied and opened up randomly, and ambient light became the norm.
 Although some places were darker, they did not experience full darkness, no doubt in part due to more sensitive furman optical nerves.
 Should more light be necessary, they had their spring-generator flashlight torches to show the way.